sealerio/sealer/CONTRIBUTING.md

 * help solve other user's problems;
 * help review other's PR design;
 * help review other's codes in PR;
-* discuss about Sealer to make things clearer;
+* discuss Sealer to make things clearer;
 * advocate Sealer technology beyond GitHub;
 * write blogs on Sealer and so on.